-We have acted as counsel to Vishay Intertechnology, Inc., a Delaware corporation (the "Registrant"), in connection with the preparation and filing of a Registration Statement on Form S-4 (the "Registration Statement") with the Securities and Exchange Commission (the "Commission"), with respect to the registration under the Securities Act of 1933, as amended (the "Act"), of up to 16,962,216 shares of common stock, par value \$0.10 per share (the "Shares"), of the Registrant, in connection with the offering described in the Registration Statement.
-The Registrant will offer, through its wholly owned subsidiary, Vishay TEMIC Semiconductor Acquisition Holdings Corp., to exchange 2.90 Shares for each outstanding share of common stock, par value \$0.01 per share, of Siliconix incorporated that the Registrant and its subsidiaries do not own.
+We have acted as counsel to Vishay Intertechnology, Inc., a Delaware corporation (the "Registrant"), in connection with the preparation and filing of Amendment No. 1 to the Registration Statement on Form S-4 (the "Registration Statement") with the Securities and Exchange Commission (the "Commission"), with respect to the registration under the Securities Act of 1933, as amended (the "Act"), of up to 17,985,798 shares of common stock, par value \$0.10 per share (the "Shares"), of the Registrant, in connection with the offering described in the Registration Statement.
+The Registrant will offer, through its wholly owned subsidiary, Vishay TEMIC Semiconductor Acquisition Holdings Corp., to exchange 3.075 Shares for each outstanding share of common stock, par value \$0.01 per share, of Siliconix incorporated that the Registrant and its subsidiaries do not own.

-In rendering this opinion, we have examined the Registration Statement.
+In rendering this opinion, we have examined the Amendment No. 1 to the Registration Statement.
 We have also examined originals, or duplicates or certified or conformed copies, of such records, agreements, instruments and other documents and have made such other and further investigations as we have deemed relevant and necessary in connection with the opinions expressed herein.
 As to questions of fact material to this opinion, we have relied upon statements, representations and certificates of officers or representatives of the Registrant, public officials and others.
-We have not independently verified the facts so relied on.
+To the extent not readily ascertainable, we have not independently verified the facts so relied on.